Dhaded/Ode-to-Code/README.md

 # Ode-to-Code
-Task 2- Create a speech analysis module (Web Based) where certain questions such as below could be asked by the system(text form), and the specific intent of the answer should be displayed.
+Task 2- Create a module(API based) that takes a hospital discharge summary as an image or pdf and predicts whether it’s a valid summary or not.

 Here initially we are trying to read the image and convert the text in the image to string , and found a summary of the string.